amoid125/cucumber-capybara/README.md

 cucumber-capybara
 =================

-Test project using stack as Cucumber, Capybara, Poltergeist and PhantomJS
+Test project using stack as Cucumber, Capybara, Saucelabs, Poltergeist and PhantomJS